-Subjective feedback from the doctors and coders
+3.3 Subjective feedback from the doctors and coders

-The inaccuracy of remote coding from discharge summaries seem to be related to the lack of medical knowledge in the coders, leading to difficulty in deducing diagnoses from, for example, the drug chart or clinical test results.
-For instance, “acidosis” was not coded, even when blood gas results clearly indicating this were written in the discharge summary (Table 4).
+The inaccuracy of remote coding from discharge summaries appears to be related to the lack of medical knowledge in the coders, leading to difficulty in deducing the diagnoses from, for example, the drug chart or clinical test results.
+For instance, “acidosis” was not coded, even when blood gas results clearly indicating this were written in the discharge summary (Table 5).

 The inaccuracy of remote coding with case notes seems to be related to the inability of the coder to judge if a given diagnosis within several diagnoses is relevant enough to be coded, again because of their lack of medical knowledge.
 Further explanations are their lack of training in medical reasoning, leading to variable interpretation of medical terms, and difficulty managing the paper notes, which are voluminous and difficult to read.